 Hiking With Horses

 For those children not comfortable with being on top of a horse, but who still want to enjoy the benefits of our trails, Hiking With Horses provides them the opportunity to commune in nature with their special four legged friend.
 Our trails offer a rich learning environment of woodland paths consisting of slopes, turns, varied footing, natural sights and sounds and the opportunity to witness other animals in nature, including wild rabbits, turkey, deer, birds, toads, butterflies, and the occasional garden snake!
 In this peaceful environment, the child observes the world around (outward focus) and is led to interact with it naturally while leading the horse.
 The trails stimulate the senses and help strengthen physical balance and coordination while fostering empowerment, responsibility, compassion, confidence, communication and leadership.

 2020 Session Dates and Times

-Participants can ride and/or enjoy other horse related activities for one half hour per week on their scheduled date and time.
+One half or full hour per week per scheduled date and time.
 Please call or email for availability for any/all session offerings.